Why You Need A 24-70mm Lens & What’s Available For Each Budget

 If you ask an experienced photographer what they would keep if they had to work with only one lens forever, many would answer “my 24-70.”
-It may not be as budget friendly (ok, not anywhere close to as budget friendly) or as fast of a first lens as the ever-popular ‘normal’ 50mm f/1.8, but once a photographer is sure they’re ready to dive in with a monetary commitment, a 24-70mm f/2.8 lens is a great starting place that covers a really useful focal length range.
+It may not be as budget friendly or as fast of a first lens as other lenses like 35mm lenses or 50mm lenses, but once a photographer is sure they’re ready to dive in with a monetary commitment, a 24-70mm f/2.8 lens is a great starting place that covers a really useful focal length range.
 In this article, we’ll review why you need a 24-70mm lens and discuss the best options for each budget range.

-Revisiting classic DigitalRev before they parted ways with their quirky mascot, Kai, this video sums up some great reasons to think about purchasing a 24-70mm lens if you haven’t got one already.
+Revisiting classic DigitalRev, this video sums up some great reasons to think about purchasing a 24-70mm lens if you haven’t got one already.

 The 24-70mm marketplace is ever-expanding and price points are falling.
 Most major brands have one and you can find multiple offerings from Canon, Nikon, and Sony.
 The third party manufacturers are, of course, waiting in the wings, should you decide you’d like a lower-budget but still a high-quality option.
-Tamron, Tokina, and Sigma all have versions, with Sigma recently announcing a new 24-70 pony for their stable – an eagerly awaited addition to their coveted Art series that comes in much cheaper than Canon or Nikon.
+Tamron, Tokina, and Sigma all have versions.

 It’s arguable whether a 24-70mm lens benefits much from image stabilization, but for those who know they’re shaky shooters, there are now a couple of options to help.